JayTWilliams/GroundStation/Documentation/README.md

 # Documentation timeline

+## Week of 4/12/2024
+### Second NOAA reception test
+- This test was slightly more successful, as sync lines and other artifacts are more clearly visible, however no detail of the Earth is visible.
+- Friday was a very foggy day, likely interfering with the quality of the signal.
+- Unfortunately, the terrace guards were 20 minutes late, causing me to miss about 70% of the satellite's pass.
+- The resulting image can be found in the NOAA images folder.

 ## Week of 4/5/2024
 ### First NOAA reception test
 - On Friday morning, the antenna was brought up to the 8th floor, but unfortunately an earthquake struck, rendering the terrace out of service due to safety concern, so a nearby room with a large window was chosen instead.